 Medically prescribed diet

-For a variety of health reasons, you might be prescribed a clear liquid or full liquid diet for weight loss.
+For a variety of health reasons, you might be prescribed a clear liquid or full liquid diet.

 Clear liquids allows consumption of clear liquids only, including water, tea, broths, apple juice, and certain sports drinks.

 Usually, these liquid diets are not for weight loss, but prescribed after certain surgeries, or if you have digestive issues.

 Full liquid diets are prescribed for similar reasons, but they are not as restrictive as clear liquid diets.